bonsairobo/building-blocks/crates/building_blocks_mesh/src/crate_doc.md

 - signed distance fields
 - voxel occupancy grids

-All of the algorithms are designed to be used with a `ChunkMap`, such that each chunk will have its own mesh.
+All of the algorithms are designed to be used with a `ChunkTree`, such that each chunk will have its own mesh.
 In order to update the mesh for a chunk, you must copy not only the chunk, but also some adjacent points, into an array before running the meshing algorithm.